elijahhoudini/Forexdaytrader-auracle-/LIVE_TRADING_GUIDE.md

    ```
    ./start_secure.sh
    ```
+   - If no wallet key is configured, the script will prompt you to choose a setup method

 2. Monitor the initial execution closely:
    - Watch the first few scans to ensure tokens are being discovered correctly